eduucaldas/Rush_Hour/README.md

 7. heuristics: Functions with the heuristic to be applied by the Comparators

-Codex: Bitmap representation of a State, used mainly for performance reasons
+Codex: Bitmask representation of a State, used mainly for performance reasons

 Solver: Represents the solver of the game:
 1. neighbor_explored: performance reasons